ec-jrc/lisflood-utilities/README.md

 **Using a mask**

-The following command will cut all netcdf files inside a specific folder (argument `-f`) using a mask (àrgument `-m`).
+The following command will cut all NetCDF files inside a specific folder (argument `-f`) using a mask (àrgument `-m`).
 The mask is a boolean map (1 only in the area of interes) that `cutmaps` uses to create a bounding box.
 The resulting files will be written in the current folder (argument `-o`).

 ```bash
 cutmaps -m /workarea/Madeira/maps/MaskMap/Bacia_madeira.nc -f /workarea/Madeira/lai/ -o ./